Statistical Inference for Cell Type Deconvolution: Model Estimation

 \section{Model Estimation}

-Under our final Model~\eqref{eq:final_ref} on the reference data, we can easily obtain an estimate $\widehat{\bs U}$.
-Then estimating the coefficients $\bs \beta_i$ from Model~\eqref{eq:final_bulk} is essentially an error-in-variable linear regression problem with heterogeneous and correlated noise, and non-negative coefficients.
-We develop a new estimating procedure for the cell type proportions $\bs p_i$.
-While main steps of our estimating procedure are similar to most existing deconvolution methods, our estimator adjusts for the bias from the estimating error in $\widehat{\bs U}$ and provides a new approach to weigh different genes to increase estimation accuracy.
+We first estimate $\bs U$ from the reference data.
+Estimating the coefficients $\bs \beta_i$ in model~\eqref{eq:final_bulk} then becomes an error-in-variable linear regression problem with non-negativity constraints and heteroscedastic, correlated noise.
+We develop a new procedure for estimating the cell-type proportions $\bs p_i$, adapting the general structure of existing deconvolution methods but incorporating corrections for the measurement errors in $\widehat{\bs U}$, as in classical error-in-variable models.